 ACH payments take 2-5 days to process.
 Although they can technically be processed on the same day.
 Wire transfers, by contrast, are much faster and sometimes instantaneous.
 ACH payments may have limits to them, depending on your financial institution.
 For instance, Chase limits wire transfers to $100,000 per transaction, with higher limits for businesses.

 ACH payments typically only work within the same country, using the local currency.
 Banks do not typically offer international ACH payments.
-This type of transfer needs to be a wire transfer.
+International exchanges need to use a wire transfer.

 The tradeoff is that wire transfers typically have much higher fees, which range up to $50 per transaction.
 In some cases, both the recipient and the sender will have to pay the fees.
 ACH payments generally cost $0.29 on average, per transaction.

-ACH payments are arguably more secure because they are sent in batches by payment processing companies who utilize built-in fraud detection.
+ACH payments are arguably more secure.
+They are sent in batches by payment processing companies who utilize built-in fraud detection.
 Wire transfers, processed as they are directly from bank to bank, take less time and are next to impossible to reverse—making them the modus operandi of many a long-lost uncle in Africa who just needs to collect a small fee in order to process the release of your princely inheritance.

 What is Better for Your Business: Wire Transfer or ACH?